In this quick tutorial, we'll show how to set the Java version in Maven.

 To cross-compile correctly, the new -release option replaces three flags: -source, -target and -bootclasspath.

-After transforming our examples, for the plugin properties we can declare:
+After transforming our examples, we can declare the following for the plugin properties:

 <properties> <maven.compiler.release>7</maven.compiler.release> </properties>

-And for the maven-compiler-plugin starting from the 3.6 version we can write:
+And for the maven-compiler-plugin starting from the 3.6 version, this is what we can write:

 <plugin> <groupId>org.apache.maven.plugins</groupId> <artifactId>maven-compiler-plugin</artifactId> <version>3.8.0</version> <configuration> <release>7</release> </configuration> </plugin>